MicroEJ/docs/Tutorials/gettingstarted/Step09.rst

         ShapePainter.drawThickFadedLine(g, 0, halfHeight, barWidth, halfHeight, 3, 1, Cap.ROUNDED, Cap.ROUNDED);
     }

--  Finally, let's create a method to set the progress on the ProgressBar
+-  Finally, let's create a method to set the progress on the ProgressBar:

    .. code:: java